Herring-UGAECSE-2920/Class-Instructions/README.md

 Your project will have three required documents:

+For both documents, go to ELC and refer to the ECSE 2920 Spring 2021 Assessments for specific requirements and for the rubric(scoring) metrics for each of the two documents.

 1. A User’s Manual

     - Write a complete step-by-step document instructing a novice user how to use your plotter.
 Think about your plotter as a product bought by the user.
 The manual will instruct the user on all of the functions of your plotter.